EC-ITMD362/Project-2-GED/Test-Script.md

 1. About how many hours a day do you spend using a computer and/or mobile device?
 2. What do you primarily use a computer/mobile device for?
-3. When would you classify a well-made website to be?
+3. What would you classify a well-made website to be?
 4. Do you have a technical background, such as working in a technical field or studying a techincal field?
     If so, what is it and for how many years?